SammyEnigma/iw3xo-dev/README.md

 - C. Console Commands :
 	- `mapsettings_update` :: reload map settings
 	- `mapsettings_get_defaults` :: prints sun direction, color and intensity in map_settings format based on the stock map settings to the consle

+#### map_settings.ini :: `root/iw3xo/rtx`

+🔸 Tweak sunlight / color, skybox and fog settings
+🔸 Override culling per portal / cell (to fix light or shadow culling - dvar `r_showCellIndex`)
+🔸 Spawn unique anchor meshes that can be used to attach unique prims and lights to

 <br>